ory/web/src/pages/blog/keto-zanzibar-evolution.md

 ## Consistency

-> "A place is only a place.”- _Frank Herbert, Dune_
+> ”A place is only a place.”- _Frank Herbert, Dune_

 One concern is strong consistency.
 In distributed systems this means you always get the same response if you send the same requests to different parts of your system.
 This is opposed to
 ["eventual consistency"](https://en.wikipedia.org/wiki/Eventual_consistency),
-which simplified means that you will get the same response when there are no more updates to a data item.
+which simplified means that you will get the same response once all updates are propagated.

 In an ideal world all access control systems would be a strongly consistent system.